schnitzel312/FileStats/README.md

 # FileStats
-FileStats is a simple tool that helps you measure your files
+FileStats is a simple tool that helps you measure your files' text